 The Sailing Club continued to thrive up to the late 1980’s when membership declined.
 The Club continued through the 1990’s but it was clear changes needed to be made.
 This prompted our club ethos to evolve, diversifying from a solely sailing venue and adapt to prevailing boating needs.
 In so doing, we have successfully created something very different in Elmbridge and unique for a Thames side boating club.
 We have a strong desire to remain unique and Members appreciate their freedom to take part in their boating pleasures at their own pace and at a time that best suits them.

-Weybridge Sailing Club celebrated its Golden Jubilee year in 2012.
+Weybridge Sailing Club celebrated its Diamond Jubilee year in 2022.

-In recent years, membership has been maintained at a good level enabling us to enhance the facilities at the club and make it more attractive to new members who want to enjoy leisure time on the river.
+In recent years, membership has been maintained at a good level enabling us to enhance the facilities at the club and make it more attractive to new members of all abilities who want to enjoy leisure time on the river.